 Spinach (far too much of) in bag, we glanced around and finally spotted our trusty yufka stall.
 The market was really busy today so we couldn’t see it at first.
 A bag full of spinach and no yufka would not have made me a happy girl!

 Yufka is phyllo pastry but ever so slightly thicker, making it much easier to work with.
 This lady produces fantastic, fresh sheets of yufka and we always go there to buy not only yufka but her home made bread sticks as well.
-She’s on Fethiye and Çalış markets every week.
+She’s on the Fethiye and Çalış markets every week.

 You can have all sorts of fun with yufka, creating different shapes and experimenting with a mixture of fillings (like we always do) but one of the traditional Turkish fillings is börek peynir.